Man Without a Star: Filming

-In the scenes where Kirk Douglas's character is standing next to the cattle train, the car's identification marks state it was built in December 1923 (BLT 12-23) which was well after the film's late 1800s time period (there were no railroads in 1823).
+In the scenes where Kirk Douglas's character is standing next to the cattle train, the car's identification marks state it was built in December 1923 (BLT 12–23), which was well after the film's late 1800s time period (there were no railroads out West in 1823).

 Reception

 Douglas later estimated he made over a million dollars from the film.